Links on SoundGuys may earn us a commission. Learn more.

 - Bulky and heavy headphones

-Headphones that use electrostatic drivers are much more expensive than your standard dynamic driver and require a specialized amplifier, only increasing the overall cost.
+Headphones that use electrostatic drivers are much more expensive than your standard dynamic driver and require a specialized amplifier, increasing the overall cost.

 How do electrostatic drivers affect my music?

 Because the thin film diaphragm has no resonances or energy storage, it is free of the distortion inherent in moving coil speakers.
-While this accuracy is much sought after, it’s not realistic to produce on a grand scale for general consumers.
+While this accuracy is much sought after, it’s unrealistic to produce on a grand scale for general consumers.
 The sheer expense and the fact that they require bespoke amplifiers to even work means that these are the domain of enthusiasts only.

 Balanced armature drivers